 If you’d like to do some DIY you can even make your own shampoo from soap nuts!
 Soap nuts (sometimes called “soap berries”) are probably the most sustainable cleaning product we can get 🙂

-What are they?
-They’re an all-natural, plant-based product (they grow on a tree) that are easy to grow organically and require very little processing or packaging.
+They’re an all-natural, plant-based product as they grow on a tree.
+And are easy to grow organically and require very little processing or packaging.

 Here’s how you can make your own shampoo which doubles up as a cleaning product as well!

 Add a hand full of soap nuts to 3 cups of water and simmer for 30 minutes then let it cool down and strain it.
 You can then use this liquid to clean your kitchen floors, etc and you can even freeze it!
 An idea is to make ice cubes and then add them to your bucket of water to wash the floor.
 If you put the liquid in the blender you get a nice silky, foamy liquid that can be used as a 100% natural shampoo for you and your dog.
 Just be careful to avoid the eyes as it really stings.

 As this product is all-natural with no preservatives it won’t last long, in fact, only a couple of days in the fridge.
 I’d recommend making a fresh batch every time you need to bath your dog.